CodersCampus/supportDocs/docs/item/cp_Installing_and_Running.md

 - This is the programming application we'll use to code out our tasks, exercises and Assignments.
 >   - Eclipse IDE is one of a few applications we use to code in.
       >
-- We'd like you to get familiar with Eclipse IDE, before branching out to other platforms.
+- We'd like you to get familiar with Eclipse IDE, before branching out to other platforms, like IntelliJ.

 </details>

 14. Eclipse will open and give you the prompt window "**Import Projects from File System or Archive**".
-15. In the "**Import Source**" field, that should be left alone, as that's where you choose to store the **cp** repository, earlier in GitHub Desktop.
+15. In the "**Import Source**" field, that should be left alone, as that's where you chose to store the **cp** repository, earlier in GitHub Desktop.
 16. Click bottom right button `Finish`.
 17. You may see "**Import as Maven project**", if you do, select **Maven**, as this is how you need to import this project.
 18. **cp** should populate within the **Project Explorer** side panel of **Eclipse IDE**.

 ### 5. Run cp

 19. To run **cp** application you will traverse through the **cp** folder structure clicking the dropdown arrows as you go.

 - That path is, `cp/src/main/java/com.coderscampus/cpApplication.java`.
 - Open `CPApplication.java`.
 - Press the green `Run` button to run application or right click on main method of `CPApplication.java`, and select `Run As` > `Java Application`.

 20. You should see the **Spring Boot** design in the console with a bunch of other content.

 <img style="border-radius: 10px" width="600" alt="Running cp" src="images/4_runningCP.png">

-21. Now navigate to browser of choice, we use Chrome, and type into the address bar `localhost:8080`, this is the local address the **cp** application is being served too.
+21. Now navigate to your browser of choice, we use Chrome, and type into the address bar `localhost:8080`, this is the local address the **cp** application is being served too.
 22. **cp** application should be live on your browser.
 23. If prompted to **Login**, then login to the application using a Gmail account.